vignesh1rajan/FirstOrion/README.md

 Running via command line -
   Run the following command to build the jar file -

      mvn package

      java -jar target/FirstOrion-3.3.3-fat.jar

+  Running the test - on a different command line run

+  mvn install -DskipTests=false

-The API can be access via POSTMAN
+The API can also be access via POSTMAN

    GET http://localhost:8080/persons/                 - Get a list of persons GET http://localhost:8080/persons/{personID}    -  get a person by id